Your questions answered - Devolution and Local Government Reorganisation

 On 5 February 2025, Government confirmed that Surrey is on the accelerated programme for Local Government Reorganisation.

-Government has asked us to submit an interim plan by 21 March 2025, and a final proposal is due by 9 May 2025.
-Government will then make a decision on the best option for Surrey by Autumn this year.
+Government asked us to submit an interim proposal by 21 March 2025 which we did and the final plan by 9 May 2025, which has also been submitted.
+Government will make a decision on the best option for Surrey by Autumn this year.

 To help us meet the ambitious timelines, government has postponed the Surrey County Council elections for one year to May 2026.